-Our Compensation Committee periodically reviews and approves our compensation policies and practices.
+The HRC Committee periodically reviews and approves our compensation policies and practices.
+For further information concerning the HRC Committee, see "Corporate Governance - HRC Committee".

-The Compensation Committee recognizes that certain elements of compensation could promote unintended inappropriate risk-taking behaviors, but the Corporation seeks to ensure that the Corporation's executive compensation package is comprised of a mix of cash and equity compensation, balancing short-term incentives (e.g. cash bonuses) and long-term incentives (e.g. options and grants and awards under the EPSP and EIP with vesting periods typically over three years).
+The HRC Committee recognizes that certain elements of compensation could promote unintended inappropriate risk-taking behaviors, but the Corporation seeks to ensure that the Corporation's executive compensation package is comprised of a mix of cash and equity compensation, balancing short-term incentives (e.g. cash bonuses) and long-term incentives (e.g. options and grants and awards under the EPSP and EIP with vesting periods typically over three years).
 Base salaries and personal benefits are sufficiently competitive and not subject to performance risk.
-As stated above, the total cost of bonus awards, whether in cash or shares, generally does not exceed 30% of EBITDA, before Employee Bonus Pool allocations and expensing of EPSP/EIP awards, plus performance fees for any given year.
+As stated above, the total cost of bonus awards, whether in cash or shares, generally has not exceeded 30% of EBITDA, before Employee Bonus Pool allocations and expensing of EPSP/EIP awards, plus performance fees for any given year.
 Subject to limited exceptions, to receive short-term or long-term incentives, the executive officer must be employed by the Corporation at the time of payout.
 Therefore, through different time horizons and metrics reflected in the compensation elements, the Corporation attempts to better align executive performance with the interests of the Corporation and its shareholders.

-The Compensation Committee believes that executive compensation risk management is reinforced by ongoing Board oversight of, among other things, the Corporation's financial results, regulatory disclosure, strategic plans, fraud and error reporting, the Audit Committee's regular meetings with the external auditors (including without the presence of management), the Corporation's internal control, management information systems and financial control systems.
+The HRC Committee believes that executive compensation risk management is reinforced by ongoing Board oversight of, among other things, the Corporation's financial results, regulatory disclosure, strategic plans, fraud and error reporting, the Audit Committee's regular meetings with the external auditors (including without the presence of management), the Corporation's internal control, management information systems and financial control systems.
 In addition, the Corporation reviews significant risks associated with its operations, the most significant of which are disclosed in the Corporation's annual management's discussion and analysis for each fiscal year.
 The Corporation does not believe that its compensation policies and practices are reasonably likely to have a material adverse effect on the Corporation.